THE YEARLY READER

 The Yankees lost their first three games of the year, but all it amounted to was pure aberration.
 They won 20 of their next 22 and 45 of their next 54 games to blast into the American League East lead with ease.
 From there, they hardly let up and never slumped; staying dominant to the end, they became the first team ever to clinch a postseason spot before September, and won their 100th game with 24 to play.
 The Yankees, by the percentages, may not have topped the 1954 Cleveland Indians—the previous AL record-holder for wins in a season—or even the fabled 1927 Yankees, who were 110-44, but in an era of free agency that induced high roster turnover, the team’s 114-48 record was every bit as impressive.

 Above all else, this Yankee juggernaut was well behaved.
 No bellyaches.
 No fights at the Copacabana.
 No clubhouse soap operas.
 No wife swapping.
 Just 25 mostly veteran players doing their job, and often doing it right—making life as easy for skipper Joe Torre as the so-called “push-button” managers who previously ran the Yankees.
-Even owner George Steinbrenner managed to keep his mouth shut for much of the year; with his team winning 114 games, there was little to grouch about anyway.
+Even turbulent owner George Steinbrenner managed to keep his mouth shut for much of the year; with 114 wins, there was little to grouch about.

 The closest thing to a live wire within the bunch was David Wells, a balding, portly southpaw who attended the same San Diego high school as Don Larsen—and, on May 17, became the second Yankee, 42 years after Larsen, to throw a perfect game when he retired all 27 Minnesota Twins he faced at Yankee Stadium.
 It was the crowning achievement in a year for which Wells finished 18-4 with a 3.49 earned run average.